-The second thing you need to know about the girl who conquered the Series 9 of The Apprentice under the motto disarm with charm, is that she comes from Londonderry, in Northern Ireland.
-This place doesn’t differ from London only over a derry; the city has the highest rate of unemployment in the whole country, with only 55% of people employed in 2016 in Derry City and Strabane.
+The girl who conquered the Series 9 of The Apprentice under the motto disarm with charm comes from Londonderry, in Northern Ireland, which doesn’t differ from London only over a derry; the city has the highest rate of unemployment in the United Kingdom, with only 55% of people employed in 2016 in Derry City and Strabane.

-Now, try to imagine someone looking like Dr Leah going for a job interview there and getting eaten alive.
-You cannot really do anything about this, you cannot sue employers for harassment or discrimination for this reason; everybody is sorry for people that get discriminated because they are disadvantaged, not because they look like Hollywood stars.
-The bottom end is that if you are beautiful and competent, they’ll always wait for your first failure to criticise you when if you look like a monkey, nobody dares to tell you anything for fear of being accused of discrimination.
+You cannot really sue employers if they don’t want you because you’re attractive, and the bottom line is that if you are beautiful and competent, they’ll always wait for your first failure to criticise you, while if you look like a monkey nobody will say anything for fear of being accused of discrimination.

-So, even though Leah Totton is not a model anymore, she is still a great role model for all the girls and women out there: she’s one of the few successful businesswomen who went for the ladies’ way, far away from the cliché of the bitchy female boss.
-Bravo, Leah!
+So, even though Leah Totton is not a model anymore, she still is and forever will be a great role model for girls and women out there: she’s one of the few successful businesswomen who went for the ladies’ way, far away from the cliché of the bitchy female boss.

-I know that you are still working in the NHS; why is a successful private doctor still working in the public sector?
+You still do shifts at the NHS; how comes a successful private doctor is still working in the public sector?

 I think… well when you become a doctor… that’s a personal choice for me.
 Over half of my time is spent at NHS as opposed to business.
 It is definitely not a business decision, it is probably costing me hundreds of dividends to do it, but for me, it is something important.
 I wanted to become a doctor from a young age, and I believe in the NHS, it has allowed me to practice medicine and it is important for my family as well.
-I’m the first member of my family that went to University, so for me to become a doctor was really important… for me, and for them as well.
+I’m the first member of my family that went to university, so for me to become a doctor was really important… for me, and for them as well.
 And I think it’s important to – you know – when you have a vocation to do something… and you know, I really enjoy it, for me, this is something I wanted to continue to do.
-So I had a discussion with my business partner about this and you know – obviously, it would be great for the business if I was there, you know – six out of seven days, but you know, this is for my personal development: it is important for me to still practice something that I trained as well for ten years to do.
-So I’m still at the NHS and I think to have the balance between having a business actually includes for me working part-time at the NHS.
-And I think it makes me – overall – a better cosmetic doctor because I’m very confident clinically and I can use it to improve my private practice as well.
-So, that’s a personal choice over a business one, to continue doing what I love and really I enjoy doing.

 So honourable from you, Leah.

-Have you seen any major differences in how the NHS works in Northern Ireland and England?
+Have you seen any major differences in how the NHS works in Northern Ireland and in England?

-Do people of Northern Ireland feel more Irish or more British?
+Do your people of Northern Ireland feel more Irish or more British?

 Is there a particular thing you miss from Northern Ireland?